thexeno/tt08-rgbw-controller/test/README.md

 ## Silicon test with the TT08 Demoboard

-To test the design with the TT08 Demoboard, simply connect the board on the USB port, connect to a terminal to run Micropython on the mounted RP2040, then copy in the terminal the script [script from here](./bringup_test_pico.py).
+To test the design with the TT08 Demoboard, simply connect the board on the USB port, connect to a terminal to run Micropython on the mounted RP2040, then copy in the terminal the script [script from here](./rp2040_demoboard/bringup_test_pico.py).
 It will run a sequence of the RGB color wheel.
 Each color is generated locally by the color processors as a response of the color ID, tint and intensity desired.

 A starting point on how to use the demoboard with the TT08 chip containing the RGBW Controller ASIC, check the [official website of the demoboard](https://tinytapeout.com/guides/get-started-demoboard/) of the TinyTapeout project.

+## Silicon test with an STM32

+To test with other MCUs, a tiny firmware to convert UART to SPI was implemented in STM32 board (specifically a B-L475E-IOT01).
+The firmware can be easily ported to any STMCubeIDE supported MCU/devboard.
+It is assumed that, if you prefer this way instead of the RP2040, you know how to copy/paste the project to another board so this step is skipped.

+This testing was done just to develop before having the RP2040, and is kept as a valid source in case to extend the RP2040 script on the demoboard.

+Pinout:
+UART TX = PB6
+UART RX = PB7
+CS = Arduino D8 header (PA2)
+MOSI = Arduino D11 header (PA7)
+SCK = Arduino D13 header (PA5)

+Then connect the board via the USB cable, and once the VCOM is correctly detected, run the [dedicated python script](./STM32/mcu_custom_serial_test.py).
+Remeber to adapt the VCOM address first.

 ## How to run the testbench